jonesthefox/growbox/docs/INSTALL.md

 Write Raspberry Pi OS on an SD Card.
 There are a Plenty of Resources and Tutorials on this Task, so feel free to google it.

 At time of writing, Bullseye is the latest.
-It brings PHP8 and Python3, yay - but we need php 8.1 and at this time (may 2022) its not there.. so we'll install it ourselfes!
+It brings PHP8 and Python3, yay - but we need php 8.1 and at this time (may 2022) its not there. so we'll install it ourselfes!

 ## setup